intake24/foodSearcher/README.md

 ## Development

-- Edit frontend in `client`
+- Edit frontend in `app`
-- Edit embedding scripts and API server in `server-api`
+- Edit embedding scripts and API server in `api`

 ## License